 Also a carcinogenic mineral, asbestos was once highly used in the construction of buildings and other products due to its fire-resistant properties.
-If you or a fellow service member were ever around damaged structures in the Middle East or Southeast Asia, it is likely you were exposed to the carcinogen.
-Shipyards, vehicle repair, and construction zones are also all areas where a person can come into contact with asbestos.
+If you or a fellow servicemember were ever around damaged or demolished structures in the Middle East or Southeast Asia, you were likely exposed to asbestos.
+Shipyards, vehicle repair, and construction zones are also areas where a person can come into contact with the cancer-causing material.

 Indirect Asbestos Exposure

-If a veteran experiences asbestos exposure in the workplace or environment, it’s referred to as primary exposure.
-Indirect, or secondary exposure is much less prominent but also dangerous.
-Since asbestos is a fibrous material, it can quickly become airborne if disturbed, making it much more harmful than its dormant state.
-When an asbestos-worker comes home and fibers are on their skin, hair, or clothes, those fibers can be transferred to the people they come into contact with.
+If a veteran experiences asbestos exposure in the workplace or home, it’s referred to as primary exposure.
+Indirect (or secondary) exposure is much less prominent but also dangerous.
+Since asbestos is an easily-crumbled fiber, it can quickly become airborne if disturbed – making it much more harmful than its dormant state.
+When a soldier comes home and fibers are on their skin, hair, or clothes, those fibers can be transferred to the people they come into contact with.
 This is known as indirect or secondary exposure.

-Any form of contact can transfer asbestos fibers to another person, with hugs and other physical contact being the most common way.
-If the spouse of an asbestos worker does their laundry, fibers on clothes can be disturbed, making it much easier to inhale or ingest.
-Additionally, asbestos-workers can transfer fibers to furniture and other household items.
+Any form of contact can transfer asbestos fibers to another person.
+Hugs and other physical contacts are the most common way.
+If the spouse of an asbestos worker does their laundry, fibers on the clothes can be inhaled or ingested.
+Additionally, soldiers can transfer fibers to furniture and other household items.

-Anyone who comes into frequent contact with service members who may have asbestos fibers on their person may be at risk for indirect asbestos exposure.
-This includes other veterans and service members, spouses, children, additional close family members, and friends.
+Anyone who comes into frequent contact with servicemembers who work around asbestos may be at risk for indirect exposure.
+This includes other veterans and servicemembers, spouses, children, additional close family members, and friends.

 What Are the Risks of Secondary Asbestos Exposure?

-Indirect asbestos exposure poses the same risks as primary asbestos exposure, which is the development of mesothelioma or other asbestos-related illness.
+Indirect asbestos exposure poses the same risks as primary asbestos exposure (that is, the development of mesothelioma or other asbestos-related illness).
 While rare, mesothelioma is the most common disease associated with asbestos exposure.
-Unfortunately, it does take a person several decades for these diseases to develop, making it that much more difficult to detect in a timely matter.
+Unfortunately, it takes several decades for these diseases to develop, making it much more difficult to detect in a timely matter.
 Some other asbestos-related diseases include:

-This occurs when there is an accumulation of hyalinized (degenerated tissues and cells that have become clear, structureless and homogeneous) collagen fibers.
+- Pleural plaques – Occur when there is an accumulation of hyalinized (dying tissues and cells that have become clear, structureless) collagen fibers.

-While exposure to asbestos can cause illness, several factors come into play which can significantly affect each individual differently.
-Some factors that affect the risk of developing an asbestos-disease include:
+While exposure to asbestos can cause illness, several factors come into play which can affect each individual differently.
+Some include:

-Pleural mesothelioma is the most common form of the disease, affecting the lining between the lungs, also known as the mesothelium.
+Pleural mesothelioma is the most common form of the disease, affecting the lining between the lungs (also known as the mesothelium).
 The symptoms associated with pleural mesothelioma aren’t exclusive to the condition, so it can be helpful to get a second opinion if you receive a positive mesothelioma diagnosis.
-Sometimes less-experienced oncologists can mistake the symptoms for other diseases or illnesses, such as lung cancer and COPD.
+Sometimes less-experienced oncologists can mistake the symptoms for other illnesses, such as lung cancer and COPD.
 Some pleural mesothelioma symptoms include: